Meet Japan’s tempura sensei

 At Tenya, tempura is as much about theatre as it is food.
 Here you can sidle up to the bar, slurp on an Asahi and eyeball Sho as he whips up a veritable degustation of crisp, battered goodies.
 He engages the kitchen in a sizzling chopstick dance, like a conductor whose orchestra comprises veggies and crustaceans.

-I start with a plate of sashimi, a dish that’s synonymous with Japanese cuisine.
-I’m nervous about eating seafood in a country now notorious for the nuclear meltdown wrought by the 2011 tsunami that hit not that far north of here.
-But my concerns dissolve as I tuck into slivers of fleshy tuna, yellowtail and mackerel that is so tender in almost melts in my mouth.
+I start with a plate of sashimi, a dish that’s synonymous with Japanese cuisine, tucking into slivers of fleshy tuna, yellowtail and mackerel that is so tender in almost melts in my mouth.

-Next there’s mushroom pudding – a velvety custard concoction made with shitake mushrooms, chicken, shrimp, blended fish and bamboo, and steamed in a ceramic pot.
-There are ginkgo nuts with curry salt, boiled peanuts and isobe maki – fermented soybean wrapped in seaweed.
-Each dish serves as an appetiser to the main event – a seemingly unending procession of tempura that is dipped in batter by a pair of deftly handled chopsticks, poked in hot oil and deposited in a basket in front of me at the bar.
+Next there’s mushroom pudding, a velvety custard concoction made with shiitake mushrooms, chicken, shrimp, blended fish and bamboo, and steamed in a ceramic pot.
+There are ginkgo nuts with curry salt, boiled peanuts and isobe maki (fermented soybean wrapped in seaweed).
+Each dish serves as an appetiser to the main event – a seemingly unending procession of tempura dipped in batter using a pair of deftly handled chopsticks, poked in hot oil and deposited in a basket in front of me at the bar.

 I gorge myself on sweet potato and ginger parcels encased in wafer-thin bubbles of salted batter, and pick at a whole barracuda staring blankly at me.
-Next there’s tempura asparagus, wakasagi – tiny anaemic looking fish threaded on toothpicks, maitake – ‘dancing mushrooms’ that look like clumps of soft coral, and voluptuous orbs of runny egg yolk that come from chickens fed sesame and vitamin E to make their yolks big and round.
+Next there’s tempura asparagus, wakasagi (tiny fish threaded on toothpicks), maitake (‘dancing’ mushrooms), and voluptuous orbs of runny egg yolk that come from chickens fed sesame and vitamin E to make their yolks big and round.

-Finally, the pièce de résistance: tempura prawns, delicately crunchy on the outside, with plump, juicy-sweet flesh on the inside, tails poking out one end like a fireman’s helmet.
-The feast is washed down with more beer and lashings of another Japanese delicacy, sake – rice wine that’s as ubiquitous in Japan as soba noodles and miso soup.
+Finally, the pièce de résistance: tempura prawns, delicately crunchy on the outside, with plump, juicy-sweet flesh on the inside.
+The feast is washed down with more beer and lashings of sake.

 “I think now it’s a good choice I made, doing tempura,” he says.
 “I think cooking is, in a sense, a kind of art.”